barbazul/1kfa/mod_guide_campaigns.md

 If you've played other RPGs that *don't have endings*, ones that go on for months or even years, this might seem weird to you.
 Don't worry, try out a 9-hour campaign and see the results.
 You may find your doubts erased.
-And don't worry, 1kFA allows you to stretch beyond 30 hours if you really want that.

 1kFA is designed to tell a particular kind of story.
 It's called *The Hero's Journey*.